 Most importantly, these things must be recorded in the proper logbook.

 Authorities can track your vessel’s position including your last voyages.
 They do this if they suspect something is illegally happening on board.

-I think the number one skill a master mariner must posses is the ability to communicate clearly, calmly and effectively.
+I think the number one skill a master mariner must possess is the ability to communicate clearly, calmly, and effectively.

 Communication is the bridge that connects people to understand each other.

-Since a vessel could be run by multinational crew and visits different countries, his words must be understood clearly.
+Since a vessel could be run by a multinational crew while visiting different countries, his words must be understood clearly.

 Aside from that, a ship captain must be observant and able to react to changing situations without panic.